npscience/eLife-at-MozFest2017/.github/issue_template.md

 Please complete the issue as per the structure below.

 No need to delete these lines, they won't display when you post (you can check this via Preview changes).

+PLEASE USE YOUR PROJECT NAME AS THE ISSUE TITLE
 ============================"

 * **Project:** Name of your project or idea